-Basic Information: Bankruptcy is known as a "fresh start" and was designed for the honest but unfortunate debtor who is no longer able to pay their bills.
+Bankruptcy is known as a "fresh start" and was designed for the honest but unfortunate debtor who is no longer able to pay their bills.
 We can help you file a chapter 7 bankruptcy.
-Here is some information that you should know:
+Please continue reading for more information.

 Automatic Stay: The minute you file for a chapter 7 bankruptcy, an "automatic stay" goes into effect.
 This means that your creditors, are not allowed to try and collect on your debts.
 That means they can't call you to ask you for payment, send you letters demanding payment, file a lawsuit against you to collect on the debt, or take any other collection action against you.

 What happens to your future income?
 Most people who file for bankruptcy are discharged of their debts.
 That means that their future income is theirs to keep, and creditors can't seize it.

 What kinds of debts can be discharged in Bankruptcy?
 The most typical kinds of debts, such as credit card debts and unsecured loans, can be discharged in bankruptcy.
 Debts secured by collateral such as real estate (i.e. mortgage debt) and car loans can't be discharged without the debtor losing the collateral.
 Student loans and tax debt are also generally not dischargeable.